Evolving

 They help people understand their genetic health by explaining DNA test results and advising on health risks and family planning.

-Genetic counseling is labeled as "Evolving" because AI is starting to help with routine tasks like analyzing data and drafting reports, making the job more efficient.
-However, AI can't replace the personal touch needed for explaining complex test results and providing emotional support.
+This career is labeled as "Evolving" because AI tools are gradually being integrated to help genetic counselors with routine tasks like screening patient records and interpreting test results, making these processes faster and more efficient.
+However, the human touch remains essential for complex tasks such as gathering sensitive family histories and providing personalized emotional support.

 Read full analysis